cpp-lln-lab/CPP_BIDS/docs/installation.md

 # go into the directory
 cd myExperiment

-# initialize and get the content of the first level of submodules  (e.g. CPP_PTB and CPP_BIDS)
+# initialize and get the content of the first level of submodules
 git submodule init
 git submodule update